Fine-Context Shadow Detection using Shadow Removal

+\item We propose FCSD-Net that can effectively detect shadow regions which are unclear, blurry or small.
+It also reduces the false-detection of background regions with similar color and intensity as shadows.

-\begin{itemize}[noitemsep] \item We propose a new method called Restore to Detect (R2D) that leverages the feature maps learned during shadow removal for enhancing the performance of shadow detection.
+\item We propose a new learning strategy called Restore to Detect (R2D) that leverages the feature maps learned during shadow removal for enhancing the performance of shadow detection.
 This learning strategy can be easily adopted by any current or future shadow detection methods with ease.

-\item For the detection network in R2D, we propose FCSD-Net that can effectively detect shadow regions which are unclear, blurry or small.
-It also reduces the false-detection of background regions with similar color and intensity as shadows.

 \item We achieve improvements in performance across three public shadow detection datasets - SBU \cite{vicente2016large}, UCF \cite{zhu2010learning} and ISTD \cite{wang2018stacked} both quantitatively and qualitatively, especially in confounding cases. \end{itemize}